BestTimesToVisit.com Logo

 food

 Seek out an authentic Bedouin tent experience for a taste of traditional Jordanian hospitality and cuisine.
-Enjoy a slow-cooked 'zarb' (meat and vegetables cooked in an underground oven) under the stars, accompanied by sweet mint tea.
-This offers a genuine cultural immersion away from the tourist resorts.
+Enjoy a slow-cooked 'zarb' (meat and vegetables cooked underground) and sweet mint tea under the stars.
+Ask your hotel for recommendations for reputable local hosts.

 cultural